smoke ‘n’ mirrors

 You may recall the talk about bailing out the mortgagors instead of the banks.
 You may recall the mortgagors got blamed for the bad loans made by the subprime lenders who cared less about the borrower’s ability to repay.
 You might also recall that it used to be the bank’s responsibility to protect itself by not making bad loans.
 Obviously the smart and ethical thing to do is not the profitable thing to do.
 After all, too small to fail just doesn’t ring well in the media.

 The questions keep nagging me.
 How do pretty shiny things, gold, silver, gems, useless for survival or comfort, get to be so grossly valued that people will lie, cheat, steal and murder for them?
 And how do they stand-in for anything of real value, or dignity, or honor?
 And before metals there were other prized objects used for money, things that seem extraordinarily silly to us, such as cowry shells or bird feathers.
-However, it doesn’t matter, only it’s symbolic value matters.
-How else do you convince someone to take a lump of silver in exchange for their cow?
+However, it doesn’t matter, only its symbolic value matters.
+How else do you convince someone to take a lump of silver in exchange for his cow?
 If you were the farmer, that cow provided milk every day.
 It fed your family.
 Its manure fertilized your fields to grow other food.
 Why should you be willing to trade a valuable cow for a shiny bobble?
 And how did metal become universally accepted and given outsized value?
 Why not bird feathers?
 How did entire populations fall for it?
 All that needs to be done is to mint money, or assign digital credit, and instantly, like magic, value created.

 Then there’s the big daddy question: how is debt created?
 How did the concept of debt originate?
 He throws out a number of possibilities, none to his own satisfaction.
 I don’t buy them either.
 They all seem artificial—as artificial as money.
 However, one proposal keeps popping up, the standard for everyday person to person exchange is a cashless credit system whereby we each exchange whatever we make or do with others on credit—over time it basically evens out, or we settle up perceived inequalities by giving or getting something to even the score.
 A rather relaxed, casual system of accounting, but what does it matter?
 It’s based on trust and personal relationships.
 No one is out to get rich—there’s no point in it—unless you want to take more than your fair share.
 It’s all about working, living and cooperating together to mutual benefit.